csev/dj4e/assn/dj4e_hello.md

 of throwing a "404 Not Found" error.
 We will store this page (and other project-wide bits) in an application named "home".
 To get started:

-    workon django3                  # as needed
+    workon django4                  # or django3 as needed
     cd ~/django_projects/mysite
     python3 manage.py startapp home